 "Pull the peg, and the bolt will fall."

-The Wolf pull’d the peg, and the door opened, and then presently he fall upon the good woman, and ate up in a moment; for it was above three days that he had not touched a bit.
+The Wolf pull’d the peg, and the door opened, and then presently he fell upon the good woman, and ate her up in a moment; for it was above three days that he had not touched a bit.
 He then shut the door, and went into the grand-mother's bed, expecting Little Red Riding-Hood, who came some time afterwards, and knock'd at the door, tap, tap.

 "Who's there?"

-Little Red Riding-Hood, hearing the big voice of the Wolf, was at first afraid; but believing her grand-mother had got a cold, and was horse, answered:
+Little Red Riding-Hood, hearing the big voice of the Wolf, was at first afraid; but believing her grand-mother had got a cold, and was hoarse, answered:

 "'Tis your grand-child, Little Red Riding-Hood, who has brought you a girdle-cake, and a little pot of butter, mamma sends you."

-The Wolf cried out to here, softening his voice as much as she could, "Pull the peg, and the bolt will fall."
+The Wolf cried out to her, softening his voice as much as he could, "Pull the peg, and the bolt will fall."

 Little Red Riding-Hood pulled the peg, and the door opened.
 The Wolf seeing her come in, said to her, hiding himself under the bedclothes:

-"Put the cake, and the little pot butter upon the bread-bin, and come and lye down with me."
+"Put the cake, and the little pot of butter upon the bread-bin, and come and lye down with me."

 Little Red Riding-Hood undressed herself, and went into bed; where, being greatly amazed to see how her grand-mother looked in her night-cloaths, she said to her: